blues/app-accelerators/20-motor-monitor-and-vibration/README.md

 ## Setup overview

-With the motor and activity line already setup and ready, you will first connect the Notecarrier to a computer to configure the Notecard.
+With the motor and activity line already set up and ready, you will first connect the Notecarrier to a computer to configure the Notecard.
 Once that is complete, the Notecarrier is disconnected from the computer and is securely mounted onto the motor.
-The motor activity signal is connected to the Notecarrier from the motor and the the Notecarrier is supplied via a USB power brick.
+The motor activity signal is connected to the Notecarrier from the motor and the Notecarrier is supplied via a USB power brick.

 ## Hardware Initial Setup